-- For example, if a homeowner was given a home improvement tax break, then the Cook County treasurer would be responsible for ensuring that this money was not used for a reason other than improving their home.
+- For example, if a homeowner were given a home improvement tax break, then the Cook County treasurer would be responsible for ensuring that this money was not used for a reason other than improving their home.
 Manage your bank accounts better by using exxonmobil.accountonline!

 Every citizen has the right to have his or her tax debts handled by the Cook County treasurer’s responsibility.
 The Cook County treasurer’s office will oversee all aspects of your tax debts.

-Further assistance with the CookCountyTreasurer
+Further Assistance With the CookCountyTreasurer

 Once you pay your tax debts, the Cook County treasurer will use this money for various purposes.
 These purposes can include paying down the balance on your property taxes, paying off other debts, or making investments, increasing the county’s capital stock, and purchasing equipment or infrastructure.
 Learn about auto loan services from wellsfargodealerservices today!